Deliverance (video game)

 Deliverance is a platform game developed and published by 21st Century Entertainment in 1992 for the Amiga and Atari ST, and in 1993 for Macintosh.
-It is a remake of the 1990 Hewson Consultants game Deliverance: Stormlord II, featuring new graphics and sound as well as a changed gameplay system and a different plot.
-A version for the Sega Genesis was planned but never released.
+It is a remake of the 1990 Hewson Consultants game Deliverance: Stormlord II with new graphics and sound, a changed gameplay system, and a different plot.
+A version for the Genesis was planned but never released.

 Gameplay

 The Amiga, Atari ST and Macintosh versions are different from the original 8-bit game, bearing similarity in its graphical style and gameplay to the 1991 game Gods.
 The final section of the game involves riding on back of an undead dragon.

 Plot

 Stormlord has succeeded in his mission to free the realm's fairies, but failed to slay the wicked Queen Bahd, who managed to escape and vanished.
 Eventually, after many years of peace and harmony, Bahd has returned, this time in league with Satan himself.
 With his help, she has again kidnapped the fairies, and so Stormlord has to return and finish the job he originally set out to do.
 His task is to locate, free and then deliver the imprisoned fairies from Satan's Palace, through the Pits of Hell and the Enchanted Forest, to the devil-ridden skies of Heaven, where he can use the amassed power of the rescued fairy-folk to defeat the forces of evil once and for all.